 We need to establish if the cat is marking its territory or (just) peeing in the wrong places.
 Is there a medical cause?
 If not, then potential solutions could include:

-Removing the appeal of the location he/she’s decided is a great place to pee, while improving the cleanliness of the correct place: his/her litter box.
+Removing the appeal of the location s/he’s decided is a great place to pee, while improving the cleanliness of the correct place: his/her litter box.
 Laundry detergents won’t work for this—and despite what you might have read elsewhere, no vinegar, ammonia or bleach!
 These will actually attract and encourage your cat to “do its business” there!
-Instead, clean–thoroughly–with an enzymatic cleaner designed especially for cat urine.
+Instead, clean-thoroughly-–with an enzymatic cleaner designed especially for cat urine.

 Decreasing the cat’s stress level by identifying and eliminating the cause of the stress.
 This requires the intervention of a trained cat behaviorist.

-As a professionally-trained, specifically cat behaviorist with over 37 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a professionally-trained, specifically cat behaviorist with 40 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 These are the types of issues that require the skills of an experienced cat behaviorist.

-*FOR THE FASTEST RESPONSE, PLEASE EMAIL ME DIRECTLY (JANE_EHR@ HOTMAIL.
-COM) INSTEAD OF USING THE FORM.
-(It’s more reliable; I don’t always get form submissions!)*
+*FOR THE FASTEST RESPONSE, PLEASE EMAIL ME DIRECTLY (JANE_EHR@HOTMAIL.
+COM), INSTEAD OF USING THE FORM.
+(It’s more reliable; I don’t always get form submissions!)* Also, as my Paypal account uses another email address, please use the form.
+Thank you!

 Book a Urinating Consultation